QuiteAFancyEmerald/Holy-Unblocker/README.md

   - [ ] Ensure all the original submodules get added back to HU-Archive
   - [x] Mobile support - (welcome screen only, partial/needs work)
   - [ ] SEO overhaul adapted from the v2 SEO Guide format
+  - [ ] Randomize the __uv$config global, and optionally randomize the UV prefix and URL encoding via cookies

 ## Proxy/Site Functionality
   - [x] Ensure Ultraviolet is updated to support bare-mux and wisp - done